Art for Access

 - Generating scholarship funds, through the sale of select works on a regular basis, to further the College’s commitment to access, equity, and diversity.

-Since our launch, the College has received gifts of more than 620 works of art and raised nearly $3.7 million through art sales to fund Art for Access scholarships.
+Since our launch, the College has received gifts of more than 700 works of art and generated more than $6.2 million through the sale of select works to fund Art for Access scholarships to a range of talented and diverse students who came to Bennington from around the country and globe (as of Feb 2024).

 History of Gifts of Art to Bennington